RiceComp427-Spring2019/comp427-hw1-paranoia-jarrodddunne/README.md

     - Students may use solutions from other students (either in the same year, or previous years), or solutions found online or in other forms, and attempt to submit these solutions as their own work.
 - Countermeasures:
   - Late submissions
-    - Teachers and teaching assistants should maintain written record of all authorized late submissions, and either programatically limit late submissions, or timestamp and cross-verify submission timestamp and authorized late submissions for each student.
+    - Teachers and teaching assistants should maintain written record of all authorized late submissions, and either programmatically limit late submissions, or timestamp and cross-verify submission timestamp and authorized late submissions for each student.
     - Submissions in the form of Google Docs, or similar formats where the submission can be edited after the fact are not allowed .
   - Unauthorized grade access
     - Physical gradebook